julienetie/WAVE-Architecture/Project-Structure.md

 - **ui/events.js**: Global events that affect all aspects of the SPA.
 - **routes.js**: A list of routes using first-class functons for validation.

-#### Guide
-##### Nesting
+##### Nesting [guide]
-Complex nesting can cause unecessary complexities in your project.
 Avoid deep nesting.
-Aim to limit folder depth to a max of 4 if possible, _this cannot always be attained_.
-Adopting a prefix can reduce folder complexites:
+Strive to limit the directory depth to a max of 4 levels if possible _this obviously cannot always be attained_.
+Adopting a prefix can sometimes reduce folder depth complexites:

-3 deep
+_3 levels deep_
 ```bash
 /src/ui/page/
              home/